hstack2003/CSC-101-Project/README.txt

     We will then present the user with a text file of restaurants that match their preferences best.

 Files:
-    main.py (driver file): contains our main program and database of Restaurants data.py: creates class Restaurant
+    main.py (driver file): contains our main program, functions, and database of Restaurants data.py: creates class Restaurant

 Classes: